-i) Capitalization
+b) Capitalization

 There is no minimal capital requirement for an LLC.
 Requirements for initial or subsequent capital contributions to an LLC are governed by the LLC Agreement.
 As with a corporation, the actual capitalization of the LLC is determined by the amounts actually contributed (in cash or in kind) by the members.
 It is important that a subsidiary LLC have sufficient capital to reasonably run its business.
-Failure to capitalize a business in a manner that is adequate, given the nature of its business and the attendant risks, can be a factor in a court's decision to find that an entity is an alter ego of another entity or pierces the corporate veil, and in so doing, impose direct liability on members.
+Failure to capitalize a business in a manner that is adequate, given the nature of its business and the attendant risks, can be a factor in a court's decision to find that an entity is an alter ego of another entity or to pierce the corporate veil, and in so doing, impose direct liability on members.

-j) Management
+c) Management

 LLCs allow greater flexibility than corporations with respect to structure and operation.

 As is the case with shares of corporations, membership interests may be split into different classes (such as common and preferred) with different rights and preferences.
 An LLC may be operated as either a "membermanaged" or a "manager-managed" LLC.
 In a member-managed LLC, each member of the LLC has the authority to bind the company and to act on its behalf.
-In a manager-managed LLC, the members appoint a person(s) to act on behalf of the company.
-The manager of an LLC, which may be an entity or a natural person, has control over day-to-day operations and generally has the authority to bind the company, although the LLC Agreement can limit the scope of this authority and reserve certain decisions to the members.
+In a managermanaged LLC, the members appoint one or more persons or entities to act on behalf of the company.
+The governance structure of an LLC can resemble that of a corporation, a partnership, or a limited partnership.
 Subject to certain minimum requirements of applicable state law, all aspects of control, authority and management of an LLC may be governed by and set forth in the LLC Agreement.

 The LLC Agreement does not have to be filed or registered with the state of organization, and it can be amended by the member(s), as set forth in the LLC Agreement.

-k) Limited liability
+d) Limited liability